scrapy-plugins/scrapy-zyte-smartproxy/docs/index.rst

 =====

-Once the downloader middleware is properly configured, every request goes through the configured Zyte proxy API.
+Once the downloader middleware is properly configured, every request goes through the configured Zyte proxy service.

 .. _override:

-Although the plugin configuration only allows defining a single proxy API endpoint and API key, it is possible to override them for specific requests, so that you can use different combinations for different requests within the same spider.
+Although the plugin configuration only allows defining a single proxy endpoint and API key, it is possible to override them for specific requests, so that you can use different combinations for different requests within the same spider.

 To **override** which combination of endpoint and API key is used for a given request, set ``proxy`` in the request metadata to a URL indicating both the